-I love that you could easily prepare these Pizza Sliders ahead of time and pop the pan into the oven when your company arrives.
+I love that you can easily prepare these Pizza Sliders ahead of time and pop the pan into the oven when your company arrives.
 They’ll love the smell of these hot sandwiches baking in the oven.
 You’ll love that you can effortlessly serve a delicious hot sandwich.
 Here’s more great ideas that I’m sure you’ll like:

 - Turkey and Cheese Crescent Rolls (these aren’t sliders, but they are oven baked sandwiches)

 - Baked Cheeseburger Sliders by The Cookie Rookie

 - Baked Italian Beef Sliders by The Chunky Chef